 Cassia cinnamon originated in Indonesia and is the type of cinnamon that you’ll most likely find on the spice aisle of your local grocery store.
-This variety has a stronger aroma, a spicier flavor and is commonly used in savory dishes, such as meats and soups.
+This variety has a stronger aroma, and a spicier flavor and is commonly used in savory dishes, such as meats and soups.

 Ceylon cinnamon is of Sri Lankan origin and has a milder, sweeter taste.
 It’s the preferred cinnamon for use in desserts.
 Ceylon is also considered to be a more desirable, true type of cinnamon.
 You might need to venture to an upscale market to find it for sale.